opencv/opencv/doc/tutorials/imgproc/erosion_dilatation/erosion_dilatation.rst

      	    				        Size( 2*erosion_size + 1, 2*erosion_size+1 ),
 				       	        Point( erosion_size, erosion_size ) );

        We can choose any of three shapes for our kernel:

+       .. container:: enumeratevisibleitemswithsquare

-	* Rectangular box: MORPH_RECT
+	  + Rectangular box: MORPH_RECT
- 	* Cross:  MORPH_CROSS
+ 	  + Cross:  MORPH_CROSS
-	* Ellipse: MORPH_ELLIPSE
+	  + Ellipse: MORPH_ELLIPSE

        Then, we just have to specify the size of our kernel and the *anchor point*.
 If not specified, it is assumed to be in the center.

    * That is all.
 We are ready to perform the erosion of our image.